FelixK15/FelixK15.github.io/_posts/2025-07-31-comment_on_parallelizing_the_physics_solver.md

 ![This is fine](/assets/img/posts/dont_fight_your_os/this-is-fine.jpg)*The main thread's CPU core*

-Surely, there are other things that the main thread could be doing.
+Surely, there are other things that the CPU core, that the main thread is burning, could be doing.
 Two possibilities are:
 - Let the main thread help execute jobs until the queue is empty, and only then enter a waiting state until all workers are finished, too
 - Or actively put the main thread into a wait state until all work is done via something like [`WaitForMultipleObjects()`](https://learn.microsoft.com/en-us/windows/win32/api/synchapi/nf-synchapi-waitformultipleobjects), each worker could set a [windows event](https://learn.microsoft.com/en-us/windows/win32/api/synchapi/nf-synchapi-setevent) to notify the main thread when all work is finsihed, causing the main thread to wake up again.
 This would effectively free up the main thread’s core to be used by one of the workers (**even allowing you to utilize one more worker thread!**).
 Waking the main thread is also cheap, since the core that the main thread will eventually run on, is active.